Peter Fryer: Hungarian Tragedy

 In 1949, he reported on the show trial of the Hungarian communist László Rajk, who had falsely confessed to being an agent of Tito and others.
 After Rajk's execution and eventual "rehabilitation" early in 1956, Fryer felt guilty about having reported the coerced confession, and gave a letter of resignation to his editor, Johnny Campbell.
 Campbell persuaded him to continue working for a year's notice period.

 In October 1956, Fryer was sent to Hungary to cover the uprising.
 His dispatches, including a description of the suppression of the uprising by Soviet troops, were either heavily censored or suppressed.
 He wrote a book about the uprising, Hungarian Tragedy (1956).
 Fryer was expelled from the Communist Party for criticising Hungarian Tragedy's suppression in the "capitalist" press.
 Many members left the party during the crisis that followed.

 Fryer then became the editor of The Newsletter, the journal of The Club, a Trotskyist organisation led by Gerry Healy, and with Healy was a founder member of the Socialist Labour League.
-He soon parted company with Healy, however, and worked away from organised politics until 1985, when he wrote a weekly column for the Workers Press.
+Fryer quit the SLL in 1959, with a very poor view of the organisation's leadership.
+Fryer worked away from organised politics until 1985, when he began writing a weekly column for the Workers Press.